rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 time a SAML assertion is presented to Rackspace Identity.
 This section breaks the preceding mapping policy into its relevant parts.

-- **mapping (1)**: The mapping policy is always contained in a single top-level ``mapping`` object.
+- **mapping (1)**:  A single top-level ``mapping`` object always contains the mapping policy.

 - **version (2)**: The ``version`` key identifies the version of the mapping policy language.
 This required attribute should always have the value of ``RAX-1``.
-The mapping policy language described here is based on the `Mapping Combinations`_ language in OpenStack Keystone and uses the version name to differentiate a Rackspace Identity mapping policy from a OpenStack Keystone mapping policy.
+The mapping policy language described here is based on the `Mapping Combinations`_ language in OpenStack Keystone.
+It uses the version name to differentiate a Rackspace Identity mapping policy from an OpenStack Keystone mapping policy.

 - **description (3)**: The ``description`` key provides a human-readable description of the mapping policy.
 This description is optional.

 - **rules (5)**: A collection of rules makes up a mapping policy.
-The ``rules`` array encapulates these rules.
+The ``rules`` array encapsulates these rules.
 A policy must contain at least one rule.

 - **rule (6 - 12)**: These lines contain a rule that drives the policy.
 A